 If this happens, you may want to consider whitening the tooth from behind so that the color reflected through the veneer is whiter.
 Ask your dentist about whitening options that can be done in the office instead of trying an at-home option.
-If you have veneers, it can cause the adhesive to be exposed and the composite material to stain very easily with the food and beverages you consume.
+Smoking, red wine, coffee, tea, and brightly colored sauces can cause stains to appear on the surface of your veneers.
+If you have veneers, it's important to understand how discoloration can occur and how to prevent it from happening.

-I've read too many online horror stories about porcelain veneers, so I didn't let my dentist attach them to my teeth.
-If the color of your veneers is a factor that cannot be cleaned, your dentist may recommend that veneers be replaced to renew the beauty and shine of your teeth and your smile.
+Porcelain veneers don't respond well to most over-the-counter teeth whitening products.
+If your veneers fade for any reason, traditional whitening techniques won't work either.
+If the color of your veneers is a factor that cannot be cleaned, your dentist may recommend that they be replaced to renew the beauty and shine of your teeth and your smile.
 Dental veneers in South Edmonton can hide stubborn stains and discolorations while also changing the shape, width, length, and spacing of the mouth's most visible and prominent teeth.

 The trauma suffered by the tooth under the veneer does not change the color of the veneer itself, but it can cause the dentin layer under that veneer (and the remaining enamel under the veneer) to gradually turn an increasingly dark yellow.
 Overall, porcelain veneers are a great way to improve your smile without worrying about discoloration over time.
 However, it's important to understand how discoloration can occur and how to prevent it from happening in order to keep your smile looking its best.